internetarchive/fatcat/guide/src/style_guide.md

 documentation (such as DOI `10.5555/12345678`) are allowed (and the entity should be tagged as a fake or example).
-Non-registered "identifier-like strings", which are semantically valid but not registered, should not exist in fatcat metadata in an identifier column.
+Non-registered "identifier-like strings", which are semantically valid but not registered, should not exist in Fatcat metadata in an identifier column.
 Invalid identifier strings can be stored in "extra" metadata.
 Crossref has [blogged]() about this distinction.

 [blogged]: https://www.crossref.org/blog/doi-like-strings-and-fake-dois/

-#### DOI
+#### DOIs

 All DOIs stored in an entity column should be registered (aka, should be resolvable from `doi.org`).
 Invalid identifiers may be cleaned up or removed by